shanesblume13/shasco-sports/README.md

 A mobile app built with flutter and firebase that allows users to play various games based on sports predecitions.

 # To Do
+- Create a splash screen.
+- Update icon logo and name.
 - Add a pick'em style format.
+    - Weekly legs
     - With condifence points.
-    - Without confidence points.
     - With spreads.
-    - Without spreads.
-- Add firebase authentication.
+- Add pick'em leagues
-- Create a splash screen.
-- Add a custom name and logo/icon.
+- Add pick'em metrics
 - Add a squares style format.